materialscloud-org/tools-optimade-client/README.md

 ## Test and deploy

-Once the changes are make, push to `dev-dokku` server to see if the new changes work well by running:
+Once the changes are made, push to `dev-dokku` server to see if the new changes work well by running:

 ```bash
 git remote add dev-dokku dokku@matcloud.xyz:optimadeclient